Beware! Getting the Right Answer to the Wrong Question Misdirects and Misleads

 "Who Did This To Us?"

 The blame game accomplishes nothing.
 People (including government leaders) are often astonished how a simple change in the question asked can produce dramatically positive results.

-Bret Stephens, formerly the Wall Street Journal’s celebrated foreign affairs columnist, recently wrote in the New York Times about the problems of asking the wrong questions throughout history.
+Bret Stephens, formerly the Wall Street Journal’s celebrated foreign affairs columnist, wrote in the New York Times about the problems of asking the wrong questions throughout history.

 Bernard Lewis once made the point that there are two basic ways in which people and nations respond to adversity and decline…